MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/apac-ind-loc-deployment-guidelines.md

 ## Prerequisites

-- Make sure Visual C++ Redistributable Packages are present on machine you are running Goods and Services Tax (GST) calculations.
+Make sure that the Visual C++ Redistributable Packages are present on the machine you are running Goods and Services Tax (GST) calculations on.
 It's Retail server for Cloud POS and MPOS online mode, MPOS machine itself for offline mode.
-The following download link points you to the components that must be installed, if there are no packages.
-[Download the Visual C++ Redistributable Packages](https://www.microsoft.com/en-us/download/details.aspx?id=30679)
+You can get the packages from the following location: [Download the Visual C++ Redistributable Packages](https://www.microsoft.com/en-us/download/details.aspx?id=30679).

 ## Development environment